Apply early. Supervisors can accept students on a first-come, first-served basis, and the programme may close early if it reaches capacity.

 We accept the following English language qualifications as evidence when they meet the minimum grades:

-- TOEFL (Test of English as a Foreign Language) iBT (including Special Home Edition): total 100 (at least 20 in each section)
+- TOEFL (Test of English as a Foreign Language) iBT (including Home Edition): total 100 with at least 20 in each component.
+We do not accept TOEFL MyBest Score to meet our English language requirements.

 - C1 Advanced (formerly CAE) and C2 Proficiency (formerly CPE): total 185 (at least 169 in each module)